smcgov/ohana-sms-smc/README.md

 You'll need a Ruby development environment on your computer, and a Twilio account.

 #### Ruby
-If you're on a Mac, the easiest way to get up and running is to run my [laptop script](https://github.com/monfresh/laptop).
+If you're on a Mac, the easiest way to get up and running is to run @monfresh's [laptop script](https://github.com/monfresh/laptop).
 On Linux, you'll need to install [Build tools][build-tools], [Ruby with RVM][ruby], and [Node.js][node].

 Once your environment is ready to go, install the app:

 ```
-git clone git@github.com:monfresh/ohana-sms.git && cd ohana-sms
+git clone git@github.com:smcgov/ohana-sms-smc.git && cd ohana-sms-smc
 bin/setup
 ```